 If you’re using a probate specialist, they will charge a fee.
-You can search for a probate specialist through the Law Society (020 7320 5650, solicitors.lawsociety.org.uk).
+You can search for a probate specialist through the Law Society.

 To apply for probate you’ll need to:

-- complete a probate application form - these are available from Gov.uk or by phoning the HMRC Probate and Inheritance Tax Helpline on 0300 123 1072.
-Alternatively, you may be able to apply for probate online
+- complete a probate application form - these are available from Gov.uk or you may be able to apply online.
+You can also apply by phoning the HMRC Probate and Inheritance Tax Helpline on 0300 123 1072.

 - complete an Inheritance Tax form – you’ll need to fill in either a short form or a long form depending on whether Inheritance Tax is due.
 Gov.uk has more advice on Inheritance Tax forms or call the HMRC Probate and Inheritance Tax Helpline on 0300 123 1072.

-Once they’ve received your application, the Probate Registry will arrange for you to attend an interview to swear an oath, promising that the information you’ve given is true to the best of your knowledge.
+You will also have to sign a statement of truth confirming that the contents of your application are true.
+Keep copies of everything you have to send.
 When you’ve done this, you’ll be sent a letter telling you if there is any Inheritance Tax still to pay.
 Once this has been paid, the grant of probate or letters of administration will be sent to you through the post.

-Once you’ve been granted probate, you’ll need to contact the organisations that hold the assets of the person who died – for example, their bank, building society, or pension provider.
+Once you’ve been granted probate (or confirmation in Scotland), you’ll need to contact the organisations that hold the assets of the person who died – for example, their bank, building society, or pension provider.
 They will then release the assets.
-They’ll ask you for a copy of the grant of probate or letters of administration.
+They’ll ask you for a copy of the grant of probate or letters or grant of administration.

 It’s usually a good idea to set up a separate executor’s bank account in which to collect the assets.
 You’ll then need to: